 This isn’t true at all.
 About 95% of relationship or marriage breakdowns are resolved without the need to go to Court – handling matters such as children, parenting and properties privately.

 Statistics show only 5% of end up in Court.
 Even when people do go to Court, it is now mandatory to attempt to reach an agreement through mediation before a case can progress to a final hearing.

 There is no legal presumption that children should be cared for by their mothers.
 So in legal terms, this is not presumed or favoured by the Court.

 It is the case that mothers tend to have more overnight care of children than fathers do.
 Frequently though, this was agreed between parents.

 At Damien Greer Lawyers, we’ll treat your case fairly (regardless of your gender), and aim to help you and your ex-partner find the co-parenting arrangements that suit you best.

 Property is always divided equally

-According to this myth parties who have been together for 2 years or less get no share of the other party’s assets.
-This May be true for a defacto couple who have no children together and who have made no substantial financial contribution to the assets of the other but it would depend on the particular circumstances.
-It is not true of people who are married.
+However, the ‘2-year rule’ is completely untrue for people who are married.
 The share one party receives is based on their contributions to the property of the parties.
-There is also an assessment made of their respective future financial circumstances and if necessary one party will receive an extra amount in recognition of their greater financial need.
+There is also an assessment made of their respective future financial circumstances, and if necessary, one party will receive an extra amount to recognise their greater future financial need.